-These strategies will be monitored through admin walkthroughs and reinforced at staff meetings to ensure schoolwide practices support engagement.
+Strategies are monitored through administrative learning walks and reinforced at staff meetings to ensure schoolwide practices support engagement.

-Strategy/Activity 2 Tier 2 - Content Area
+Tier 2 - Content Area

 Students that are at risk of failing science, history/social science, and other content area classes are supported through our counseling department and appropriate interventions will be recommended.
 The counseling department reviews grades and missing assignments with students to ensure students improve their performance.
 To make sure students are meeting a-g requirements, counselors offer Bridge, Apex, and summer content classes to help students catch up to speed.